Gum Disease

 Learn more below, including how your oral care habits can help support gum disease prevention.

-Untreated gum disease can cause gum recession and tooth loss and is linked to diabetes and heart disease.
+Untreated gum disease can cause gum recession and bone loss which then leads to tooth loss and is linked to diabetes and heart disease.
 Luckily, you can prevent and treat most gum disease by following good dental habits.

 Factors that increase your risk of gum disease are: